The Anesthesia Gas Machine

 Devices which require wall outlet electrical power include:

 Generally, hospitals have emergency generators that will supply operating room electrical outlets in the event power is lost.
 But these backup generators are not completely reliable.
-Troianos (Anesthesiology 1995;82:298 at doi.org/10.1097/00000542-199501000-00037) reports on a 90 minute interruption in power during cardiopulmonary bypass, complicated by almost immediate failure of the hospital generators.
-One unanticipated hazard was injuries to personnel as they went to fetch lights and equipment.
+Troianos (see footnote 3) reports on a 90 minute interruption in power during cardiopulmonary bypass, complicated by almost immediate failure of the hospital generators.
+One unanticipated hazard was injuries to personnel as they went to fetch lights and equipment through dark hallways.

 Pipeline sources are not trouble free: contamination (particles, bacteria, viral, moisture), inadequate pressure, excessive pressures, and accidental crossover (switch between oxygen and some other gas such as nitrous oxide or nitrogen) are all reported.
 These are not theoretical problems.
-Intraoperative hypoxemia related to pipeline gas contamination continues to be reported in the US
+Intraoperative hypoxemia related to pipeline gas contamination continues to be reported in the US, as recently as 2024, involving the death of an 8-year old after a three-minute biopsy (footnote 4).
+Anesthetists' responses to oxygen pipeline failure (and crossover) were inadequate when these events were studied via simulation (footnote 5).

 For a crossover, one must

-"Crossover" means a switch in gas supply such that there is a non-oxygen gas (e.g. nitrous oxide or nitrogen) flowing from the oxygen pipeline.
-Gas will flow from whichever source is at a higher pressure- the contaminated pipeline (at 50 psi) or the emergency tank supply of oxygen (supplied to the machine at 45 psi).
-So you must disconnect the pipeline supply.
+Crossover means a switch in gas supply lines, such that there is a non-oxygen gas (e.g. nitrous oxide or nitrogen) flowing from the oxygen pipeline.
+The principal sign of crossover is a declining FIO2 in spite of apparently adequate oxygen flow.
+You must disconnect the pipeline supply, since gas will flow from whichever source is at a higher pressure- the contaminated pipeline (at 50 psi) or the emergency tank supply of oxygen (supplied to the machine at 45 psi).

-In contrast, if oxygen pressure is lost entirely, a low oxygen supply alarm will sound, and the fail safe system will activate (see next section).
+If oxygen pipeline pressure is lost entirely, the principal signs are a low FIO2 alarm, and activation of the fail safe system (see next section).
 Similar to a crossover, first you must open the backup oxygen cylinder fully.
-Anesthetists are not in the habit of doing this- usually we need to open the cylinder only partially to check its pressure.
-The oxygen cylinder must be opened fully when using it as the oxygen source, or it may not empty completely.
+Anesthetists are not in the habit of doing this.
+We need to open the cylinder only partially to check it, but must open it fully when we are using it (else it may not empty completely).
 Second, although it is not strictly necessary, I advocate disconnecting the pipeline supply if pipeline pressure is lost for two reasons:

-It is recommended to ventilate manually when pipeline oxygen is unavailable in machines which use oxygen in whole or part as the driving gas (that compresses the ventilator bellows).
+It is recommended to ventilate manually when pipeline oxygen is unavailable in machines which use oxygen in whole or part as the driving gas (gas that compresses the ventilator bellows).
 It is better to manually ventilate with the breathing circuit on the machine if you can (not with a bag-valve-mask).
 Using the breathing circuit allows you to administer volatile agent.
-Maintaining mechanical ventilation in the absence of pipeline oxygen can use an entire E cylinder of oxygen (approximately 600 L) in an hour or less (Anesth Analg.
-2002;95:148).
+Maintaining mechanical ventilation in the absence of pipeline oxygen can use an entire E cylinder of oxygen (approximately 600 L) in an hour or less (footnote 7).

-This admonition applies to almost all gas machines.
+This admonition to ventilate manually if pipeline oxygen supply pressure is lost) applies to almost all gas machines.
 The exceptions are piston ventilators, which do not use driving gas or bellows at all (Fabius GS, Apollo), or turbine ventilators (Perseus).
-They only require electrical power and fresh gas flow.
-A second exception would be the Aisys, which can sense the loss of oxygen and switch to piped air as the driving gas (if it is available), which would also tend to preserve the cylinder oxygen for the fresh gas flow.
+They only require electrical power for the ventilator.
+A second exception may be the Aisys, which can sense the loss of oxygen and switch to piped air as the driving gas (if it is available), which would also tend to preserve the cylinder oxygen for the fresh gas flow.